Light vehicles – cars, 4x4s, SUVs and small commercial vehicles up to 3.5 tonnes – account for 10% of Australia’s

 The road ahead

 Sales of EVs in Australia rose from 1369 in 2016 to 2424 in 2017 - a 78% increase in 1 year.
 The Australian Energy Market Operator has forecast that within the next 20 years, more than 50% of all vehicles in the country will be EVs.

 Nationwide EV recharging infrastructure is under development.
-The NRMA plans to establish one of Australia’s largest electric vehicle fast-charging networks, suitable for a range of EVs.
+The NRMA is establishing one of Australia’s largest electric vehicle fast-charging networks, suitable for a range of EVs.
+There are a number of websites that list EV charging stations available across Australia.

 Motorcycles and scooters